 Adele fans can ‘die happy’ after finally seeing her show in Las Vegas

-Some said it ‘did not feel real’ to be back at Caesars Palace for her previously cancelled show, but they were sure it would be ‘worth the wait’.
+Some said it ‘did not feel real’ to be back at Caesars Palace for Adele’s previously cancelled show – but were sure it would be ‘worth the wait’.

-Adele fans from around the world described having “butterflies” about finally seeing her perform in Las Vegas but said they would “die happy” because of it.
+Adele fans from around the world said they can now “die happy” after finally seeing her perform in Las Vegas.

+After the show’s conclusion, fans said they felt the singer had “given the show she wanted to give” and they were “happy to see her happy”.

+They hailed the Caesars Palace opening night as “one of the best nights ever” as they streamed out of the The Colosseum venue.

-Hundreds gathered outside The Colosseum venue hours before doors were due to open, forming a long line for an exclusive merchandise store.
+Hundreds gathered outside The Colosseum hours before the doors were due to open, forming a long queue for an exclusive merchandise store.

-The singer announced the last-minute postponement on Instagram earlier this year, telling fans in a tearful message that the show was “not ready”.
+The singer announced a last-minute postponement on Instagram earlier this year, telling fans in a tearful message the show was “not ready”.

-Among those queueing for the show was Rafael Faci, a 23-year-old medical student from Brazil, who had been in Las Vegas in January when he learned of Adele’s postponement.
+Among those queueing was Rafael Faci, a 23-year-old medical student from Brazil, who had been in Las Vegas in January when he learned of Adele’s postponement.

-Mr Faci told the PA news agency that despite missing multiple exams to travel to the US again, he could “die happy” after seeing Adele.
+He told PA despite missing multiple exams to travel to the US again, he can “die happy” after seeing Adele.

 “I’m pretty crazy about Adele,” he said.

-“We are happy that we are going to see her but we don’t believe it yet,” Ms de la Garza told PA.

-“We don’t want to build up our expectations too much but we are happy.
-Right now I have butterflies.”

-JJ Pollard, 24, from Seattle, told PA she was “so bummed” after Adele cancelled her first run of shows.
+JJ Pollard, 24, from Seattle, told PA she was disappointed when Adele cancelled her first run of shows.

 “We’re here for the weekend and making a whole shebang out of it.
 I never thought I’d see her.”

-Fans waiting for the show described being “triggered” by another last minute post from the singer, before realising that her message had been a positive one.
+Fans waiting for the show described being “triggered” by another last minute post from the singer – before realising her message was a positive one.

 Londoner Ross Taggart, 37, told PA: “It was awful.